eclipse/xacc/tools/qaoa/README.md

     export PATH=$PATH:$HOME/.xacc/bin
 ```

 Navigate to tools/qaoa/examples for reference on formatting the graph files, as well as the json configuration files.
-If you'd prefer to run the algorithm without a json file, this may now be done as:
+If you'd prefer to run the algorithm without a json file, this may be done as:

 ```bash
     xacc-qaoa -i graph_input_file.txt